Know You Actually Are in Love when in a Long Distance Relationship

 Despite what common wisdom has to say, there is some good news for long-distance lovers about the success and longevity of their relationships.
 It seems that long-distance relationships offer benefits that their close-distance counterparts do not, namely:

-- 1You get to know each other on a deeper, more intimate level.Talking on the phone lowers your inhibitions, and you may tell your partner things that you might be hesitant to disclose face-to-face.Advertisement
+- 1Talking on the phone lowers your inhibitions, and you may tell your partner things that you might be hesitant to disclose face-to-face.You get to know each other on a deeper, more intimate level.Advertisement

 - 2Because you aren't always in your partner's presence, that heady in-love period lasts longer.Advertisement